Frequently Asked Questions

-A professional ambulance service requires expensive, fully equipped vehicles costing about $135,000 each to provide reliable service to the community on a 24 hour basis.
-There are many hidden costs such as insurance, vehicle and equipment maintenance and repair, telephone, fuel, radio equipment, utilities and of course payroll associated with staffing 24 hours a day, 7 days a week.
+A professional ambulance service requires expensive, fully equipped vehicles costing about $170,000 each to provide reliable service to the community on a 24 hour basis.
+There are many additional overhead costs such as insurance, vehicle and equipment maintenance and repair, telephone, fuel, radio equipment, utilities and of course payroll associated with staffing 24 hours a day, 7 days a week.

 Does Medicare or my insurance pay the ambulance bill?

-Medicare pays less than half of the total price for your transport.
-Commercial insurance companies vary on their reimbursements rates, most follow the Medicare payment schedules and apply a yearly deductible and co-payment.
-By purchasing a membership you can save 50% on these non-covered membership costs.
-Review your insurance plan to determine if these non-covered costs apply to you.
+Medicare pays less than half of the total billed amount for your transport.
+Commercial insurance companies vary on their reimbursements rates, most follow the Medicare payment schedules and apply a yearly deductible and co-payment on each use of the ambulance.
+By purchasing a membership you can save up to 50% on these out of pocket costs.
+Review your insurance plan to determine if these out of pocket costs apply to you.

 What is covered under a membership?

 All covered members are entitled to unlimited emergency and medically necessary non-emergency ambulance transportation.
-Members without insurance or not having ambulance coverage within their plan are eligible for a reduction in charges equivalent to the current Medicare approved fee schedule for services when they are needed.
+Members without insurance or not having ambulance coverage within their plan are eligible for a reduction in our standard billable charges to an amount equivalent to the current Medicare approved fee schedule for services when they are needed.